swmitra/stackoverflow-search/README.md

 Features
 --------

-* Query stackover flow topic search using Bloodhound and Typeahead
+* Query stackover flow topics using Bloodhound and Typeahead
 * Inline display of topic details from stackoverflow in a flat intutive format
 * Dyanamic Button Shortcut to copy code snippet to clipboard and paste in editor